volatilflerovium/time_profiler_visualizer/README.md

 ### Desktop Integration

-This is totally optional.

 Creating a desktop entries for Time Profiler Visualizer ensures quick access from the Application menu.

-To install it, when running the appImage, clink on the Documentation button an follow the instructions.
+Time Profiler Visualizer can autoinstall itself.
+When running the appImage, clink on the Documentation button an follow the instructions.

 ## Example